filipe-silva/FireflyIII.Net/generated/docs/CurrenciesApi.md

 Make currency default currency.

-Make this currency the default currency.
+Make this currency the default currency for the user.
 If the currency is not enabled, it will be enabled as well.

 ### Example
 ```csharp